 Ring duration

-The length of ringing before the call was answered or timed out, in seconds.
+The length of ringing before the call is answered or timed out, in seconds.

 Release time